AndrewChurchill/PavlovVR-BalancingTable/PowerfulSnipes/README.md

 - Cost changed from 800 to 0
 - Bonus changed from 600 to 0
-- Damage stays at 50
+- Damage changed from 50 to 75

 ## Antitank